-A drone also referred to as (UAV) unmanned aerial vehicle, that simply an aircraft without a human pilot on board.
+A drone also referred to as (UAV) unmanned aerial vehicle is simply an aircraft without a human pilot on board.
 Drones are remotely operated by a human operator with various degrees of autonomy.
-Compared to manned aircraft, drones were initially used by the military in missions that were too ?dull, dangerous or dirty.?
+Compared to manned aircraft, drones were initially used by the military in missions that were too dull, dangerous or dirty.
 Such as reconnaissance, target, and decoy or even combat (missile and weapon-equipped drones).
 Nowadays, drones are used for logistics, agriculture, research and development, aerial photography and data collection or even drone racing.
 Currently, the number of civilian-owned drones has escalated over the years from over 1 million drones sold in 2015 to nearly 4 million by 2017.
 There has been further research to develop better, more flying and efficient drones to meet the demand for drones in the market.

 It is without a doubt that with this current trend, air traffic is soon going to be a matter of concern.
 Drones are a new 21st-century threat to commercial airlines all over the world.
 There have been several reported cases of drone-airplane collisions.
 So what really happens when a drone collides with an aircraft?
 This question has been asked by several airline experts, and countries like the UK have invested millions of dollars in solving this issue.

 When the skies get crowded, and the air traffic becomes imminent, a plane is bound to collide with a drone.
 Globally, from 2015 to 2016, the number of near misses was reported to be nearly 650.
 In the quest for solving this life-threatening problem, the UK has recreated these scenarios through computer simulations and practical aids to study the possible outcomes and finally bring this matter to rest and prevent a potential disaster.